 Delta S4 in Presentation Version

 Ironically, Toivonen was considered to be the only person truly able to tame the Delta S4 and exploit its full potential, as if the car had been designed for him.
 However, it must be noted that Toivonen reported that he was not feeling well the morning before the incident and showed some symptoms of flu.
 However, this did not prevent him from continuing to post fastest stage times until the infamous accident.
 This tragic event is often considered to be the main reason for the cancellation of Group B, albeit there is more to it: The Fall of Group B.

-For 1987, the Lancia-Martini team tried to find official uses for the Delta S4.
-A few ventures landed one car in slalom (autocross) competition, driven to victory by a factory test driver, and another in the 24 Hours of Chamonix snow-ice race, driven to second place by Saby and Biasion.
+With Group B banned, for 1987 the Lancia-Martini team tried to find official uses for the Delta S4.
+A few ventures landed one car in slalom (autocross) competition, driven to victory by a factory test driver, and another in the 24 Hours of Chamonix snow-ice race, driven to second place by Bruno Saby and Miki Biasion.
 That officially ended the Lancia chapter of the Delta S4’s history.
 However, the car continued to be successfully raced by privateers for many years in such disciplines as autocross, rallycross, rally sprints, and hill climb.

 Even though the Delta S4 competed for only about a single season in the WRC, its technology and lessons learned would serve as the basis for Lancia’s new Delta HF Integrale Group A contender: a design that became an instant winner which gave Lancia a record breaking 6-year WRC manufacturer championship winning streak (1987~1992), thus continuing on the Delta S4’s excellence.